pAI-OS/paios/README.md

 Update backend/models.py then run:

-`alembic revision --autogenerate -m "added asset table"`
+`alembic revision --autogenerate -m "added collection table"`

 ** NOTE: If you get an error about an already existing table, you may want to drop the table and run 'alembic upgrade head' again. **